 There was an internal clock that woke me at six o’clock before the alarm went off.
 There was no time to linger in bed.
 The morning routine was repeated methodically.
 Every five minutes of delay to get out of the door would cause extra ten minutes late to work.
 There was no time to have breakfast at home so I would eat after I got to the classroom or office when I worked in the school district office.

 After retirement, the internal clock still woke me at six o’clock.
 It took a good year for me not to worry about getting on the road.
 It has been almost ten years now.
 I enjoy my slower pace of life with no apparent deadline and no rush in getting things done.
 If I cannot get it done today, there is always tomorrow.
 Sometimes, it is all right if I do not complete the job.

 The best way for me to learn to slow is doing watercolor painting, drawing, and ceramic painting.
 Here are some samples.

 I have written a post about My daughter Mercy.
 I love her dearly.

 November 22 is my birthday.
 Some years, my birthday falls on Thanksgiving Day.
 This year, it was the day before Thanksgiving.
 My daughter Mercy, her husband Will, and baby Autumn came on Sunday, November 19 and stayed until the day after Thanksgiving.

 On my birthday, we went to the mall to do window shopping.
 We then had some photos taken in front of the only Christmas tree.
 Santa was there for kids’ visit and photos.
 We were going to have photos taken with different decorations, but it seemed like the decorations were down to minimal.
 Perhaps I hadn’t been to the mall during Christmas for many years and didn’t realize the shrinkage.

-Here are two examples of the pages (She wrote the first page before Autumn was born).
+Here are two examples of the pages.